 Fertilizers are your ally on two fronts: they boost plant growth while combating fungus growth in the mulch.
 Nitrogen-rich fertilizers hasten the decomposition of organic materials, essentially decomposing the mushrooms’ food source and causing them to grow and degrade quicker.

-They do not destroy mushrooms, but they are an excellent approach to prevent an infestation.
+They do not destroy mushrooms, but they are an excellent approach to preventing an infestation.
 Slow-release fertilizers should be avoided for optimal results because they will not have the same effect.

 Lime is frequently advised, but does it destroy mushrooms?
 No, it does not.
 No, it does not.
 Lime, like baking soda, raises soil pH but slows mushroom growth rather than killing it.